 When's a good time to condition your leather jacket?

 Anytime you get caught in the rain and that jacket gets wet and you let it dry it out.
-Also, if you've cleaned the jacket recently with saddle soap, you want to apply a leather conditioner, and of course don't forget to apply leather conditioner after you have been through to the stain, especially a spot state.
-When you put that stain remover on there, it didn't just pull out the stain.
-It also pulled out a bit of moisture.
-Now our general rule of thumb is to condition your jacket once a year, but if you rarely wear the leather jacket, if it sits in your closet and it's climate controlled, once every five years is going to be fine, but what if you wear it all the time?
+Also, if you've cleaned the jacket recently with soap, you want to apply a leather conditioner, and of course don't forget to apply leather conditioner after you have been through to the stain, especially a spot stain.
+When you put that stain remover on there, it didn't just pull out the stain it also pulled out a bit of moisture.
+Now our general rule of thumb is to condition your jacket once a year, but if you rarely wear the leather jacket, if it sits in your closet and it's climate controlled, once every five years is going to be fine.

 Leather Jacket Protection

 So we've talked about repair and recovery, but what can you do to protect your leather jacket from the elements?
 In my opinion, one of the best products out there is a water resistant silicone spray.
-This right here is going to do a great job of protecting your jacket.
-And if you have a suede jacket, this is required.
-Otherwise, yes, one rainstorm.
-And you can end up looking like you know Jerry over at Seinfeld.
-Yeah, you remember that episode.
-We don't want that to happen to you.
+This is going to do a great job of protecting your jacket and if you have a suede jacket, this is required.
+Otherwise one rainstorm and the suede is ruined for good, that goes for suede shoes too.
 To apply the spray, go in light overlapping strokes until you've covered the entire garment.
 Make sure you're in well ventilated area and wait about 12 hours until the leather has completely dried after you've sprayed the silicone spray on.

 You may also like: